UK wins three International Emmy Awards, J.J. Abrams honored

-NEW YORK (Reuters) - United Kingdom won three International Emmy Awards on Monday, including one for Sean Bean as best actor, and producer-director J.J.
+NEW YORK, Nov 25 (Reuters) - United Kingdom won three International Emmy Awards on Monday, including one for Sean Bean as best actor, and producer-director J.J.
 Abrams received a special honor for his work on television series and films such as “Lost,” “Star Trek” and the upcoming “Star Wars” chapter.

 The awards, which honor television produced outside the United States, were more global in reach this year after having been dominated or even swept by the United Kingdom in recent years.